Geometric generation of the wrapped Fukaya category of Weinstein manifolds and sectors: Floer cohomology for exact Lagrangian immersions

-If $J^\bullet$ has more that one bifurcation instant, we split it into pieces, each of which has a unique bifurcation instant, and we compose the isomorphisms induced by each piece. \end{proof} Proposition~\ref{invariance of D} is the main reason why we have made the choice of distinguishing between the obstruction algebra of a Lagrangian immersion and the Chekanov-Eliashberg algebra of its Legendrian lift.
+\end{prop} \begin{proof} The safe isotopy between $L_0$ and $L_1$ induces a Legendrian isotopy between the Legendrian lifts $L_0^+$ and $L_1^+$ without birth or death of Reeb chords.
+By \cite[Proposition 2.6]{LCHgeneral} the Chekanov-Eliashberg algebras of $L_0^+$ and $L_1^+$ are stably tame isomorphic, and moreover stabilisation occurs only at the birth or death of a Reeb chord. \end{proof} Proposition~\ref{invariance of D} is the main reason why we have made the choice of distinguishing between the obstruction algebra of a Lagrangian immersion and the Chekanov-Eliashberg algebra of its Legendrian lift.
 In fact Legendrian submanifolds are more naturally considered up to Legendrian isotopy.
-However, in this article we will consider immersed Lagrangian submanifolds only up to the weaker notion of safe isotopy. \begin{rem} Presumably one can prove that, up to homotopy, $\mathfrak{Y}$ is independent of the choice of path between $J$ and $\widetilde{J}$ by doing bifurcation analysis for homotopies of paths.
-However, this might require some form of abstract perturbations as in \cite{RSFT}. \end{rem}
+However, in this article we will consider immersed Lagrangian submanifolds only up to the weaker notion of safe isotopy.